trychlos/pwix-accounts-manager/README.md

     Arguments to be passed to above `clientUpdateFn`, defaulting to none.

+- `feedNow`

+    Whether the class should subscribe to the `all` publication to feed its internal list as soon as it is instanciated, defaulting to `true`.

+    Note that this will run a `Meteor.subscribe()` function from inside a `Tracker.autorun()` computation code and is so subject to the usual limitations and caveats of Meteor computations.

 - `hideDisabled`

     Whether to hide disabled actions instead of displaying the disabled state.